Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Methods

 \textbf{Figure \ref{fig:db} (b)} shows the computed decomposition energy (in eV per ABX$_3$ formula unit) plotted against the band gap (in eV) for a total of 851 compounds, from GGA-PBE calculations.
 While our prior work also reports data from other GGA and HSE06 functionals, we focus on the PBE dataset for this work because of its relatively larger coverage of the perovskite chemical space of interest.
+Moreover, the decomposition energy and band gap exhibit a strong correlation between the two functionals, as demonstrated in \textbf{Figure S4}.
+This suggests that synthesizability predictions derived from either functional should yield consistent trends.
 Even though the majority of the dataset is cubic and HaP compositions, the models we report later perform well for all phases and ChP, VO, and DP compounds.
 The band gap values range from close to 0 eV to greater than 6 eV, and decomposition energies range from -1.5 eV (indicating high stability) to 1.5 eV.
 The formula to calculate the decomposition energy is shown in \textbf{Eq. \ref{eq:decomp}}, where $E_{comp}$ stands for the total energy from DFT for the given composition, and the final term accounts for the mixing entropy in alloys.
+The entropy term helps account for the stabilization induced by the ionic disorder in the perovskite alloys.
+Although other entropic contributions are ignored here, using the decomposition energy with mixing entropy information as an input descriptor in synthesizability classification helps encode some entropy information into the model.
 As an example, the decomposition energy for a compound with B-site mixing will be calculated as shown in \textbf{Eq. \ref{eq:decomp_alloy}}.
 These formulas hold for both ABX$_3$ HaP and ChP compounds.
 For A$_2$BB'X$_6$ double perovskites, we use binaries based on both B and B' cations.
 For A$_2$BX$_6$ vacancy ordered double perovskites, the B site has an oxidation state of 4+, and thus we use BX$_4$ as the binary phase.
 Most of the larger band gaps arise from double perovskites due to the lack of overlap between BX$_6$ octahedra owing to the alternation of B and B' cations in the structure.
 Decomposition energies tend to cluster near the 0 eV mark, and we usually consider a range of -0.5 eV to 0.5 eV as stable, keeping in mind theoretical uncertainties and possible entropic contributions.
 Other computational details can be found in past works \cite{htdft-1, htdft-2, htdft-3}. \\